zokradonh/kopano-docker/web/README.md

 DEFAULTREDIRECT=/meet
 ```

+## Serving additional files

+Kweb in the Web container can easily be extended to serve static content.
+By default it will serve all content that has been copied into `/var/www/`.
+To extend the built in configuration file just add an additional file into `/etc/kweb-extras/`.
+Kweb is using the [Caddyfile syntax](https://caddyserver.com/v1/docs/caddyfile).

 ## Information needed when not running your own reverse proxy

 The `kopano_webapp` container is accessible on port 9080 and serves the WebApp on `/webapp`.